Buffalo Grandparent Rights Lawyer

 - If the court believes you are fit to have a relationship with the child

 Establishing your legal rights and having them implemented by the court is a decision that can have a lifelong impact on your grandchild and your relationship with them.
-Our firm works tirelessly to protect the interests of our clients and we lean on our experience and knowledge of New York Family Law to gain positive outcomes.
+Our experienced grandparents rights attorney works tirelessly to protect the interests of our clients and we lean on our experience and knowledge of New York Family Law to gain positive outcomes.
 Under the leadership of Attorney Gina DePrima, we employ a holistic approach to representing our clients in family law cases.
 Furthermore, Gina DePrima has a comprehensive perspective of family law issues, stemming from her diverse experiences as a mediator, co-parenting coach, and a tenacious litigator.